bennie/twitter-delete/README.md

 This deletes all your tweets.
 Or it tries to, anyway.

 It uses python and Selenium to drive a local browser to do the work.
+(No twitter API usage.)

 Do I really need to tell you to back things up first?

-HAVE A BACKUP.
+**HAVE A BACKUP.**

 Put your username and password in a file called "credentials.txt" looking something like this: